 eCommerce sales are growing at incredible rates each year.
 In the United States, in fact, online sales grew 14.9% in 2019.
 This is likely to be much greater in 2020 due to the COVID-19 pandemic and more business being conducted remotely.

-Using multiple sales channels to sell your products is a key part of improving the shopping experience for you customers.
+Using multiple retailing channels to sell your products is a key part of improving the shopping experience for you customers.
 And there is no better time than now to get started.

 Most consumers are trying to find ways to stay at home and minimize their time running to the store.
 While stores are likely to reopen in the coming few months, it’s likely that eCommerce will continue to see an added boost in volume as shoppers are still likely to find alternative ways of conducting day-to-day life.